ncbi/elastic-blast-docs/docs/source/configuration.rst

     Use `preemptible nodes <https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms>`_ in the kubernetes cluster.

-    **Note**: This is only recommended if your ElasticBLAST search will take less than 24 hours.
+    **Note**: Pre-emptible nodes are rebooted after 24 hours (by GCP).
+This is fine in most cases as Kubernetes will restart the node and resubmit the search (i.e., batch) that was interrupted.
+The batches that have already been processed are not lost.
+The only issue is if a single batch takes longer than 24 hours.
+We expect the overwhelming majority of Elastic-BLAST searches to take at most several hours, so this should not be an issue at all.

     * Default: ``no``
     * Values: Any string.
 Set to ``yes`` enable.